-3.2 Color quality requirements
+3.4 Color quality requirements

-Color quality is an important factor, as explained above about the minute changes in skin color.
-Unfortunately, representation of skin tones is one of the most difficult aspects of television systems [Ing96].
+Color quality is an important factor.
+Minute changes in skin color are an important element in face-to-face communication.
+Unfortunately, representation of skin tones is one of the most difficult aspects of television systems [4].
 It is unclear at this point how precisely color must be represented, or if only the change in color is significant.
 It is also required to do some research in the capacity of the usual compression algorithms to faithfully represent such small changes in color.
-There are no guidelines here.
+There are no absolute guidelines here.